xinjiav3/NileBrownGame/navigation/authentication/login.md

             "Content-Type": "application/json",
         },
     };

-    // Attempt to log in
+    // Attempt to log in using fetch fetch(options.URL, options)
-    login(options)
         .then(response => {
             if (response.ok) {
                 console.log("Login successful!");